The Foundation Credential

 What are the five IBBFA credential tiers?

-The five tiers are: Certified Barre Instructor (CBI) at $599 with 2-year Active status — the foundation credential; Specialty Certifications at $375 each across four disciplines (+1 year Active status each); Principal Instructor at $1,497 with 3-year Active status, requiring CBI plus two specialties plus live Board Review; Master Instructor at $2,997, authorized as Board Examiner; and Fellow, an honorary designation by invitation only.
-Active status is maintained through a $99/year registry maintenance fee after the included period.
+The five tiers are: Certified Barre Instructor (CBI) at $599 with 2-year Active status; Specialty Certifications at $375 each across four disciplines; Principal Instructor at the $1,497 IBBFA list price, or $1,297 with direct enrollment at BarreCertification.com, with 3-year Active status, requiring CBI, specialty preparation, and live Board Review; Master Instructor at $2,997 with examiner responsibilities; and Fellow, an honorary designation by invitation.
+After the included Active period, annual renewal is $99 plus either the Recertification Quiz or two live webinars.

-Why should studios require IBBFA certification?
+Why should studios consider IBBFA certification?

 How do I maintain my Active status after certification?

-Every IBBFA certification includes an Active period from the date of enrollment — 2 years for CBI, 3 years for Principal Instructor.
+Every IBBFA certification includes an Active period from the date of enrollment, 2 years for CBI, 3 years for Principal Instructor.
 After that, Active status is maintained through a $99/year registry maintenance fee.
 Each renewal year, credential holders complete either the online Recertification Quiz or attend two live webinars.
 Active standing keeps you listed in the public directory, verifiable at ibbfa.org/verify, and eligible for member benefits including live webinar access and the video library.

 More questions?
 View the full IBBFA FAQ →